Sujeev-Uthayakumar/sofe3650-final-project/Iteration 2/Iteration2.md

 </table>

-## Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces
+## Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces:
 The instantiation design decisions made in this iteration are summarized in the following table:
 <table>
   <tr>